arkhn/fhir-pipe/README.md

 [![Website arkhn.org](https://img.shields.io/website-up-down-green-red/https/arkhn.org.svg)](http://arkhn.org/)

-# FHIR Pipe: a smart standardization pipeline
+# FHIR pipeline: a smart ETL to standardize health data

-Fhir-pipe helps extracting data from SQL database and mapping it into the standardized health format [FHIR](https://www.hl7.org/fhir/), using given mapping rules.
+Fhir-pipe helps extracting data from SQL databases and converting it to the standardized health format [FHIR](https://www.hl7.org/fhir/), using given mapping rules provided by the [pyrog project](https://github.com/arkhn).

-The link to a presentation will be made available soon to illustrate Arkhn's approach to standardization.

 ## Mapping rules

-The mapping rules are made of `yml` files.
-To each FHIR Resource (e.g. `Patient`) corresponds a `yml` file, and each attribute of the ressource (for example `patient.firstname`) has a mapping instruction which details which `DATABASE/TABLE/COLUMN` to select and which processing scripts to apply.
-The scripts are available in [arkhn/scripts](https://github.com/arkhn/fhir-pipe/tree/master/arkhn/scripts).
+The mapping rules are provided through the **pyrog** graphql API.
+To each FHIR Resource (e.g. `Patient`) corresponds a rule file, and each attribute of the ressource (for example `patient.name.firstname`) has a mapping instruction which details which `DATABASE/TABLE/COLUMN` to select and which processing scripts to apply, as the data might need to be cleaned.
+A non-exhaustive list of scripts is available in [arkhn/scripts](https://github.com/arkhn/cleaning-scripts).

-The mapping rules for a specific usecase are available in the repo `fhir-mapping`, and the general structure of the format is in the repo `fhir-store`.

-## Goal of `fhir-pipe`
+## Goal of `fhirpipe`

-Be able to parse a mapping rule, connect to SQL databases, and populate FHIR-compliant objects using these databases and the processing rules given.
+fhirpipe is an ETL which is agnostic of the type of input SQL databases.
+It should be able to parse mapping rules, connect to arbitrary SQL databases, and populate processed FHIR objects using these databases and the processing rules given.

 ## How to start

 We have reported several issues with the label `Good first issue` which can be a good way to start!
-Also of course, feel free to contact us on Slack in you have trouble with the project.
+You can also join our [Slack](https://join.slack.com/t/arkhn/shared_invite/enQtNTc1NDE5MDIxMDU3LWZmMzUwYWIwN2U0NGI1ZjM2MjcwNTAyZDZhNzcyMWFiYjJhNTIxNWQ1MWY4YmRiM2VhMDY4MDkzNGU5MTQ4ZWM) to contact us if you have trouble or questions :)

 If you're enthusiastic about our project, :star: it to show your support! :heart: